Steelx86/git-lab/answers.md

 9. Your branch is up to date with 'origin/main'.

 nothing to commit, working tree clean

-10. they are the same as the last time that I pushed them to the github repo, so this answer won't show up until I commit and push the current changes to github
+10. No, the changes are not in my local repository, only the github.
-11. The changes are now
+11. The push was rejected because of the changes I made to the online repo
-12. changes up until my 9th answer
+12. nothing was changed in my current directory
-13. . .. .git .gitignore README.md
+13. . .. .git README.md answers